Ritatanz/CLIP-DPM2W/README.md

 **Original dataset:** TinyVIRAT-v2 is a multi-label action recognition dataset.

 **How we reconstruct it:**
-- We remove categories that do not contain enough samples for reliable **5-way 5-shot** episodic evaluation
+- We remove categories that do not contain enough samples for **5-way 5-shot** episodic evaluation

 **Removed categories**
 - `activity_running`